Introduction

 Ultra Preset

-The “Ultra” preset provides the highest level of visual fidelity, pushing the graphics settings to their maximum values.
-Textures, shadows, lighting, and effects are at their best, creating a stunningly realistic and immersive game world.
-However, this preset demands substantial hardware power, including a high-end GPU and CPU.
-Players with top-tier systems will benefit the most from this setting, experiencing the game as the developers intended.
+The “Ultra” preset gives the utmost visual fidelity, which consists of the graphics settings being totally pushed to their maximum values.
+Textures, shadows, lighting, and effects are the best under these circumstances creating a very realistic and immersive game world.
+However, indeed, this preset is very demanding on the hardware, to be precise, a high-end GPU and CPU are a must.
+The players with such high-end systems are the ones who will derive the most benefit from this setting, as they will be the ones who enjoy the game just the way the developers intended.

 Custom Graphics Settings

-For players who want more control over their visual experience, “Deus Ex: Mankind Divided” offers the ability to customize individual graphics settings.
-This flexibility allows for fine-tuning performance and visual quality to suit personal preferences and hardware capabilities.
+If you are one of the players that prefers more control over their visual experience “Deus Ex: Mankind Divided” then you can customize individual graphics settings.
+This flexibility enables the fine-tuning of performance and visual quality according to personal preferences and hardware capabilities.

 Resolution and Display Mode